angzhou/anchor/README.md

 The model is VGG like, we did try other CNN architectures such as ResNet, DenseNet, but so far this VGG-like model performs the best.
 We also tried `wider` (increase number of conv filters per layer) nets, their results is on par with smaller one but take much longer to train.

 As of now (04/2017), this model achieves better test accuracy (97.25%) than any other published results, including ensemble results.
-(With ensemble, we actually have even better accuracy!).
+(With ensemble, we did actually have even better accuracy!).

+The test data provided are a subset (about 1/10th) of test data from ICDAR 2013 Chinese Handwriting Recognition Competition.
+There are 3755 characters, each character has 6 samples.
+So there are 3755*5=22530 samples total.

 ## Install